Cais/bns-support/readme.txt

 * Added code block termination comments and other minor code formatting
 * Added theme version checks against custom header data (see core trac ticket #16868)
 * Moved all code into class structure
+* Renamed some functions for more consistency
+* Reorganized methods order in class
 * Sorted out AuthorURI conditional test

 = 1.3 =